 Emissions from gas leakage currently comprise around 2% of the total NMVOC emission.
-This estimate has been significantly revised upwards in light of new data.
 The mass of mains gas being released accidentally has decreased due to pipe replacement in recent years.
 There is a slight countering temporal trend of increasing NMVOC content in mains gas, but the impact of this is small compared to the impact of pipeline replacement.

 The evaporative losses from the distribution and marketing of petrol rose between 1970 and the early 1990s reflecting the growth in road transport.
 Since then emissions have decreased, partly as a result of fuel switching to diesel, and partly as a result of increasing usage of petrol vapour recovery systems to prevent emissions from petrol terminals and service stations.
-This source currently accounts for 3% of national NMVOC emissions.
+This source currently accounts for 4% of national NMVOC emissions.

-The contribution from domestic heating has fallen by 90% between 1970 and 2005 as the use of coal for domestic and commercial heating has declined.
+The contribution from domestic heating has fallen by 90% between 1970 and 2006 as the use of coal for domestic and commercial heating has declined.
 It now accounts for just 3% of the UK emissions.